-This NVIDIA SHIELD Review was written by Troy from TROYPOINT after using the device on a regular basis for approximately two years.
+This NVIDIA SHIELD Review was written by Troy from TROYPOINT after using the device on a regular basis for approximately three years.

 This device was purchased by TROYPOINT and not donated by NVIDIA.

 The second-generation NVIDIA SHIELD is one of the most popular streaming devices on the market, and it is known to be the most powerful Android TV Box available today.

 You don’t see too many tech products that hold their value as long as the NVIDIA SHIELD has!
 This Android TV Box has been considered the best streaming device since its original release in 2015.